 Key words: Digital File Format Obsolescence, Risk Management

-It is difficult for folks to fund the full paper online so for those interested in reading it I have made it available as a Google Doc at the following link:
+It is difficult for folks to find the full paper online, so for those interested in reading it I have made it available as a Google Doc at the following link:

 It is a little bit clunks, and for my first digital preservation paper it is a little bit green behind the ears.
 The positives might be that it could provide a useful introduction to risk modelling and uncertainty for some.
 I use a Monte Carlo Simulation and various statistical distributions to try and estimate when a file format might become obsolete.
 There is a little bit about what we could potentially measure in a collection of digital-objects to model, and thus make decisions about how we handle archival material.